apache/fury-site/docs/specification/xlang_implementation_guide.md

 than forcing a generic collection shape.
-For example, a Rust vector carrier serializer over the canonical `i32` serializer retains `INT32_ARRAY`, one over the canonical `u8` serializer retains BINARY, and one over an external structural or manual serializer uses LIST.
+For example, a Rust vector carrier serializer over the canonical `i32` serializer retains `INT32_ARRAY`, one over the canonical `u8` serializer retains BINARY, and one over an external structural or custom serializer uses LIST.
 A nested vector retains the selected child representation in root bytes; the equivalent field-codec tree retains it in recursive `FieldType`.